 On the other end of the scale, nutrient loading often leads to an imbalance of nutrients.
 Such lakes are classified as eutrophic or even hypereutrophic (meaning true or high food or nutrients, respectively).
 This high and imbalanced nutrient ratio favors another group of algae known as cyanobacteria (sometimes called bluegreen algae).
 This group is unusual in that it can "fix" or convert atmospheric nitrogen to biologically available organic forms.
 This can allow explosive growth of the algal biomass, which may coat the surface of lakes or wetlands with algal films unless the nutrient ratio in the algal cells once again approaches 16:1.
 Excessive growth of cyanobacteria can lead to taste and odor problems, which increases drinking water treatments costs.
 Some species of cyanobacteria produce substances-cyanotoxins-that are toxic to people and animals.
 Finally, excessive cyanobacteria growth can result in DO conditions that are deleterious to fish.
-Although daytime dissolved oxygen may be very high in lakes with high cyanobacteria concentrations, evening oxygen depletion from respiration and biodegradation of cyanobacteria cells sometimes causes DO concentrations to fall below values needed to support aquatic life.
+Although daytime DO may be very high in lakes with high cyanobacteria cells sometimes causes DO concentrations to fall below values needed to support aquatic life.
 For these reasons, high concentrations of cyanobacteria are used as a line of evidence that the lake or reservoir is not meeting its designated uses.